hoanglongcao/VUB-EZProxy-Redirect/README.md

 # Usage Instructions

-1. Open a new tab in Microsoft Edge or Google Chrome.
-2. Navigate to an academic article or database that requires a VUB library subscription.
+1. Navigate to an academic article or database that requires a VUB library subscription.
-3. Click on the VUB EZProxy Redirect extension icon on the browser's toolbar.
+2. Click on the VUB EZProxy Redirect extension icon on the browser's toolbar.
-4. The current URL of the active tab will be redirected to the VUB library's MyEZProxy login page with the appropriate login credentials.
+3. The current URL of the active tab will be redirected to the VUB library's MyEZProxy login page with the appropriate login credentials.
-5. Log in with your VUB library account credentials.
+4. Log in with your VUB library account credentials.
-6. You will be automatically redirected to the original academic resource with full-text access.
+5. You will be automatically redirected to the original academic resource with full-text access.

-With VUB EZProxy Redirect, you can easily access the full-text content of academic articles and databases from anywhere in the world, without having to manually go to the VUB library website or typing myezproxy.